Remde/pythonqueries/README.md

 # Python Queries

-This program execute 10 queries from a database mimicking Steam.
-The queries are in the Reader class.
-To properly run them, you need to setup your local MySQL server and upload our which database included in this repository.
+This program runs 10 distinct queries from a MySQL database that mimics Steam.
+The queries are contained in the Reader class.
+To properly run this, you need to setup a local MySQL server and upload our database which is included in this repository.

-To run this application, go to the main folder and type
+To run this application, go to the main folder and type:
 ```
 python main.py
 ```